Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

 In this syntax,```Celo_transactions``` is the name of the table you want to select data from.
 The ```*``` symbol specifies that you want to select all columns from the table
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## HOW TO USE ALL AGGREGATE FUNCTIONS AND DATE FUNCTIONS WILL BE COVERED IN THE TUTORIAL.
+## HOW TO USE ALL AGGREGATE FUNCTIONS

 * The aggregate functions will be our first focus.